samuelcaldas/binGo/README.md

 # binGo

-binGo is a Flask app that allows you to browse and view the files in your local folders using Microsoft Edge browser and Copilot.
+binGo is a free, open-source Flask application designed to enhance your programming experience by leveraging the power of GPT as a coding assistant.
+It provides a user-friendly interface to interact with GPT, which acts as a virtual copilot, guiding you through code-related queries and aiding in the development process.

 ## Features

-- **List files**: You can see the list of files in any folder on your computer that match the specified file types and exclude the specified folders.
-- **View files**: You can view the content of any file in the list with markdown formatting and syntax highlighting.
-- **Search files**: You can use Copilot to search for files in your folder using natural language queries.
+- **GPT Integration**: Utilize the advanced capabilities of GPT to get coding assistance, explanations, and suggestions directly within the app.
+- **Code Assistance**: Whether you're debugging or looking for code optimization, binGo's integration with GPT can provide valuable insights.
+- **Enhanced Productivity**: Streamline your coding workflow with an AI companion that understands your programming needs.
+- **Natural Language Queries**: Simply describe what you need in plain English, and binGo will provide the relevant code snippets.
+- **Learning Tool**: Use binGo as a learning aid to understand new libraries or frameworks.

 ## Installation

-To install binGo, you need to have Python 3.8 or higher and Flask 2.0 or higher on your computer.
-You can install Flask using pip:
+To install binGo, ensure you have Python 3.8 or higher and Flask 2.0 or higher.
+Install Flask using pip:

 ```bash
 pip install Flask
 ```

-Then, you need to clone this repository or download the app.py file to your computer.
+Clone this repository or download the `app.py` file to your computer.

 ## Usage

-To use binGo, you need to run the run_binGo.cmd file on app folder:
+To use binGo, run the `run_binGo.cmd` file in the app folder:

 ```bash
 .\run_binGo.cmd
 ```

-This will start a local server on port 80.
-You can then open Microsoft Edge browser and go to the following address:
+This starts a local server on port 80.
+Open Microsoft Edge browser and navigate to:

 ```text
 http://localhost/<path:folder>
 ```

-where `<path:folder>` is the relative or absolute path of the folder you want to browse.
+Replace `<path:folder>` with the path of the folder you want to browse.
 For example, if you want to browse the folder C:\Users\UserName\source\repos\binGo, you can go to:

 ```text
 http://localhost/C:/Users/UserName/source/repos/binGo
 ```

-You will see the list of files in the folder and its subfolders that match the file types and exclude the folders defined in the app.py file.
-You can click on any file to view its content with markdown formatting and syntax highlighting.

-You can also use Copilot to search for files in your folder using natural language queries.
-For example, you can ask Copilot to show you the files that contain the word "binGo" or the files that are written in Python.
-Copilot will try to understand your query and show you the relevant files.
+Enjoy a free and more productive coding session with binGo and GPT-powered AI assistance!